mikeage/highlight-numbers.awk/README.md

 ## 👤 Author

-Created by Mike Miller + gpt-4o.
+Created by Mike Miller, gpt-4o, and claude-3.7-sonnet.

 Inspired by tools like colout, strace-analyzer, and too much staring at monochrome logs.